 Research Interest: Behavioral finance issues in financial planning; Educational requirements for PFP graduates; Portfolio design in low return environment; Retirement income design; Risk tolerance evaluation; Capital needs analysis

-Leadership / Awards Texas Tech University: Former Chair CFP Board of Governors, Board of Examiners, Board of Appeals, International CFP Council, TIAA-CREF Institute Investment Advisory Board, Board member IAFP National Board, FPA Heart of Financial Planning
+Leadership / Awards Texas Tech University: Former Chairperson CFP Board of Governors, Board of Examiners, Board of Appeals, International CFP Council, TIAA-CREF Institute Investment Advisory Board, Board member IAFP National Board, FPA Heart of Financial Planning

 Dr. Michael Finke, CFP®